Tuesday, April 16, 2024

 The Puccini family tree...composers in red

 We finished around 4:00pm and then had another hour to explore and shop.
 We tried the first place I’d spotted earlier, in search of a new leather jacket, but they didn’t have anything suitable that fitted me.
 We then set out for a feature of Lucca which had evaded us so far – the Piazza Dell’Anfiteatro, which is unusual because it’s not a square; it’s an ellipse.
 The place is now entirely given over to bars and restaurants so, having seen it, there wasn’t much else to do but take a picture, turn around and leave.
-On the way back, however, I espied some leather jackets in a shop; in fairly short order I'd found one that fitted, and a money changed hands.
+On the way back, however, I espied some leather jackets in a shop; in fairly short order I'd found one that fitted, and a sum of money changed hands.

 An ellipsoid square